anoma/nspec/docs/architecture-2/ordering/consensus-homogeneous.md

 ### Purpose

-Consensus component establishes a totally ordered sequence of headers received from the [mempool](mempool.md) DAG.
+Consensus establishes a totally ordered sequence of headers received from the [mempool](mempool.md) DAG.
 This establishes a total order of transactions for the [execution engine](execution.md) to execute.

 ### Background